arufianz/privacy-policy/README.md

 Privacy Policy

-Effective Date: [Insert Date]
+Effective Date: 19 March

-Thank you for playing [Game Name] ("the Game").
+Thank you for playing Groovy Ball ("Groovy Ball").
 Your privacy is important to us.
 This Privacy Policy explains how we handle user information while you use our Game.

 1. No Data Collection